 There’s nothing wrong with wanting it all.
-Each of us come into the world not knowing what our destiny is or where the journey of this life will take us.
-However, as we traverse the terrain of living, we sometimes tie ourselves to people, places, and things that are not necessarily good for us long term.
+Each of us comes into the world not knowing what our destiny is or where the journey of this life will take us.
+However, as we traverse the terrain of living, we sometimes tie ourselves to people, places, and things that are not necessarily good for us long-term.

 What happens when our demons finally get to us can either be self-implosive or self-realizing; we can either evolve or erupt.
 Can we ever really turn it around?
 That depends.